 Latest from the Neel Lab:

-- Congratulations to former Neel Lab grad student Shengqing Gu for his new job as Assistant Professor at MD Anderson!
+- Congratulations to former Neel Lab grad student Shengqing Gu on his new job as Assistant Professor at MD Anderson!

 - Ontogeny and Vulnerabilities of Drug-Tolerant Persisters in HER2+ Breast Cancer